RSE-Sheffield/RSE-Sheffield.github.io/_newsletters/2026-09-04-newsletter.md

 - [Message-Passing Programming with MPI — Durham, 9–10 September](http://archer2.ac.uk/training/courses/260909-mpi)
 As part of the ARCHER2 national supercomputer service, EPCC is running a face-to-face, hands-on course on "Message-Passing Programming with MPI" at Durham University on **Wednesday 9th – Thursday 10th September**, followed by an online tutorial session on the afternoon of **Wednesday 16th September**.
 Attendance is free for all academics and researchers.

-The world's largest supercomputers are used almost exclusively to run applications parallelised using message passing.
-The course covers all the basic knowledge required to write parallel programs using this programming model, and is directly applicable to almost every parallel computer architecture.

 - [CodeRefinery Workshop](https://coderefinery.github.io/2026-09-22-workshop/)
 A free online CodeRefinery workshop covering research software best practices, running across two blocks: **22–24 September** and **29 September – 1 October 2026**.